 14. Claudia Rinofner (polterink)

-Another artist that’s made her way into TGIMM’s Patreon-exclusive newsletter, Claudia Rinofner (aka polterink), who is based in Austria, draws and writes Sortatitious, a delightful little web comic that plays off of doubt — specifically the doubt that arises when we remind ourselves that there can’t really be a monster under our beds, but, uh, maybe we’d better keep our toes tucked safely under the blankets, just in case.
+Another artist that’s made her way into TGIMM’s Patreon-exclusive newsletter, Claudia Rinofner, who is based in Austria, draws a lot of things, among them Sortatitious, a (now-concluded) delightful little web comic that played off of doubt — specifically the doubt that arises when we remind ourselves that there can’t really be a monster under our beds, but, uh, maybe we’d better keep our toes tucked safely under the blankets, just in case.
 It’s got a tongue-in-cheek quality I find enormously appealing — and I won’t lie: I absolutely still sprint up the stairs at night after I’ve turned out all the lights when I’m alone in the house, just in case there’s something with a lot of eyes and extra arms, or legs, or tentacles lurking in the darkness.

 15. Nick Tofani

 Nick Tofani, who hails from my own home state of Massachusetts, has an unsettling, sketch-like sort of style that reminds me a bit of the kinds of pieces you can make using scratchboards — rough around the edges, but intentionally so, and used to great effect.
 He often creates both still and animated versions of his monsters, allowing you to see them both stationary and in motion.
 Also, I absolutely would not want the little creature seen here as my neighbor.

 Spanish artist Dood works both in color and in black-and-white, but I won’t lie: It’s the black-and-white stuff that resonates the most with me.
 The clean, sharp lines in these illustrations make for some truly unsettling images that stick with you in a big, big way.

 17. Morrighan Corbel